w3c/wai-video-standards-and-benefits/index.ko.md

 title: "웹 접근성 소개 영상과 W3C 표준"   # Do not translate "title:".
 Do translate the text after "title:".
 nav_title: "소개 영상" # A short title that is used in the navigation
 lang: ko   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
-last_updated: 2019-05-28   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2019-06-16   # Put the date of this translation YYYY-MM-DD (with month in the middle)
 translators:
-- name: "YongUi Lee"   # Replace @@ with name, add separate - name lines for every translator
+- name: "Yong Ui Lee"   # Replace @@ with name, add separate - name lines for every translator
   link: "https://twitter.com/yongui9"
+contributors:
+- name: "Jun Ho Lee"
+  link: "gomjunho@gmail.com"
 permalink: /videos/standards-and-benefits/ko   # Add the language shortcode to the end; for example /fundamentals/accessibility-intro/fr
 ref: /videos/standards-and-benefits/   # Do not change this
 layout: default